Golden Age of Argentine cinema: 1896–1929: The Argentine silent era

 French immigrant Eugenio Py is generally considered to have made the first films of the country in the 1890s.

-Argentine cinema is almost as old as cinema in the world.
-Thomas Edison's first kinetoscopes arrived in Buenos Aires in 1894, but true film projections were only possible thanks to the Lumière brothers' cinematograph, with which a series of presentations were made on 28 July 1896 at the Teatro Odeón.
+Thomas Edison's first kinetoscopes arrived in Buenos Aires in 1894, but public film projection onto a screen became possible only with the Lumière brothers' cinematograph, with which a series of presentations were made on 18 July 1896 at the Teatro Odeón.
 In 1897, the first projectors and cameras—from the Lumière and Gaumont firms—reached the country through Enrique Lepage's photography store, Casa Lepage.
-Their technician, the French Eugenio Py, became the first person to systematically film in Argentina; he shot the 1897 short La bandera argentina, a register of the national flag which is generally considered the country's first film.
-Other authors consider that the first films belong to the German Federico Fignero, who shot different views with a vitascope in 1896, aided by the camarographer José Steimberg.
+Their technician, the French Eugenio Py, became the first person to systematically film in Argentina; he shot the short La bandera argentina (1897), a register of the national flag which is generally considered the country's first film.
+Other authors believe that the first films were made by the German filmmaker Federico Fignero, who shot different views with a vitascope in 1896, with camera operator José Steimberg.
 In addition to Lepage and Py, the third figure who dominated film production at this time was the Austrian Max Glücksmann, who was initially an employee of Casa Lepage and later acquired the firm in 1908.
 The works of these early years of Argentine cinema correspond to actuality films.
 As noted by historian José Agustín Mahieu, this stage of national cinema "naively discovers the magic of movement, the direct capture of the landscape, of the event.
 The camera is still a primary eye planted in front of the facts.
 Over any other concern (artistic or cultural) prevails the technical curiosity, the exploration of a tool that is just beginning to be known."
 Thus, a small-scale commercial exploitation began, with the Casa Lepage offering projectors and films to restaurants, cafes or other entertainment venues.
-The company dominated the country's film production for a decade, dedicating to filming curiosities and current events such as official state visits, festivities and tourist sights.
+The company dominated the country's film production for a decade, dedicated to filming curiosities and current events such as official state visits, festivities and tourist sights.
 In 1900, the first movie theater, the Salón Nacional, was inaugurated, and soon more venues dedicated to the projection of films were opened.

 A frame from Mario Gallo's La Revolución de Mayo (1909), regarded as the first narrative film of the country.